Who was behind the explosions in Crimea? Ukraine and Russia aren't saying

 Many people in Ukraine celebrated the blasts, believing that Ukraine's efforts to take back Russian-occupied territory finally reached Crimea, which Russia annexed from Ukraine in 2014.
 Ukrainian officials, including Zelenskyy and his top adviser, publicly denied that Ukraine was behind attacks at the base, but the contested peninsula has dominated speeches and media coverage of the war this week.

-"The war with Russia began and will end in Crimea," Zelenskyy said, pledging "we will return to the Ukrainian Crimea."
+"The war with Russia began and will end in Crimea," Zelenskyy said, vowing "we will return to the Ukrainian Crimea."

 Unnamed Ukrainian military sources cited by The New York Times, The Washington Post and Politico said Ukrainian special forces and local partisans were responsible for the attack.
 NPR reached out to two high-ranking Ukrainian military sources, who refused to corroborate the claims.